<img alt="" src="https://secure.insightful-enterprise-intelligence.com/783141.png" style="display:none;">

 Review your configuration, then hit Deploy to launch a Kubernetes cluster through our web console.

-Note: The cluster setup process typically takes 5 to 20 minutes, depending on the number of worker nodes and how many clusters are being deployed at the same time.
+Note: The cluster setup process typically takes 5 to 20 minutes, depending on the number of worker nodes and the number of clusters being deployed simultaneously.

 Conclusion